MateoCorDuarte/Technical-Interview-Questions/Glossary.md

 # Concepts you might want to remember.
+*RISC:* Reduced Instruction Set Computer.
+It is a type of processor architecture that prioritizes speed and simplicity by using a small and optimized set of instructions.
+*CISC:* Complex Instruction Set Computer.
+This other processor architecture aims to perform more complex operations with fewer instructions.
 ## Embedded system:
 It is a specialized computing system (system set for calculations and data manipulations(storage and reading)) with chip-enabled hardware (integrated circuits hardware (does this mean that it must be based on ICs?)).